KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-part1.md

     - `ds`: This stands for "Data Source" and Cloud-init uses its contents:
       - `nocloud-net`: This tells Cloud-init that the data source is not Public cloud (Azure/AWS/GCP etc.) and to look at the local network for the file.
       - `s=`: This stand for "seed from".
 It tells Cloud-init where to find the `user-data` and `meta-data` (another file not used for this PoC) files.
 - The `build` block is the execution part of packer.
 The `source` block defines the VM, while the `build` block actually runs it.
 Here is where the [**Provisioners**](https://developer.hashicorp.com/packer/docs/provisioners) live, through which it is possible to execute actions on the machine image and configure it after booting.
-They can be used to install packages, patch the kernel, create users, donwload application code, etc. In the PoC, the `shell` provisioner is used to clean up the machine and reinitialize cloud-init so that it reruns during the Terraform provisioning of the VM (cloud-init runs only once on the machine unless its configuration is cleaned).
+They can be used to install packages, patch the kernel, create users, download application code, etc. In the PoC, the `shell` provisioner is used to clean up the machine and reinitialize cloud-init so that it reruns during the Terraform provisioning of the VM (cloud-init runs only once on the machine unless its configuration is cleaned).

 #### Packer pitfalls, solutions, and lessons learnt